andreashuber69/net-worth/README.md

 ![Desktop Installation Options](./doc/desktop-installation-options.png)

-Alternatively, you can also install a self-contained (i.e. browser-independent) [desktop variant of Net Worth](https://github.com/andreashuber69/net-worth-desktop/blob/master/README.md#installation).
+Alternatively, you can also install the self-contained (i.e. browser-independent) [desktop variant of Net Worth](https://github.com/andreashuber69/net-worth-desktop/blob/master/README.md#installation).

 On recent **Android** phones (and presumably tablets) with the latest version of **Chrome**, you are automatically